Time: 18:15 - 19:45

 What is the course about?

 We will explore the blues form and sound and message.
-Open your understanding of the blues form, the vast repertoire, and have a chance to sing, write and perform.
+Open your understanding of the blues form, develop the vocal style, and have a chance to write and perform.
+Repertoire will include Mustang Sally, Little red rooster, Nobody knows you when you're down and out, Sweet Home Chicago, You don't have to go....

 What will we cover?